 As I have mentioned, people often absorb and use these energies without even consciously realizing it.
-Sometimes they will be aware of stomach rumblings, muscle twitches or other physical manifestations as energy releases blocks and creates new energy patterns on a mental, physical and/or spiritual level.
+Sometimes they will be aware of stomach rumblings, muscle twitches, or other physical manifestations as energy releases blocks and creates new energy patterns on a mental, physical, and/or spiritual level.
 Again, it does not matter whether they realize the action of the energy at a conscious level or not.
-There is always a part of the person I am working with which knows exactly how to focus and direct the energy coming into the room.
+There is always a part of the person I am working with that knows exactly how to focus and direct the energy coming into the room.
 That part is the sixth sense.

 If a person has a weak connection with his sixth sense, I will try to help him open to it usually by simply pointing to it while he is in an altered state.
 Generally, I will maintain the connection to these energies until he trusts himself enough to maintain the connection for himself.
 If the person has a strong enough connection to this aspect of himself, I will almost always simply transfer the filtering of energy to that aspect.
 This can establish a clearer connection for him to manipulate and use the energy flowing into the session.
 When this is possible, I simply act as a ground to hold the energetic connection in place.
 However, many people are not able to hold this connection themselves at the beginning of the work, so I simply continue channeling energy for them until they can hold the connection themselves.